Arghavan Khosravi: Early life and education

-Arghavan Khosravi was born in 1984 in Shahr-e Kord, Chaharmahal and Bakhtiari Province, Iran, and was raised in a secular household in Tehran.
+Arghavan Khosravi was born in 1984 in Shahr-e Kord, Chaharmahal and Bakhtiari Province, Iran.
+She moved to Tehran when she was 8 years old and was raised in a secular household.
 In part due to Iranian societal issues in the aftermath of the Iranian Revolution, at an early age she was made aware of the distinct difference between public and private spaces.
 The theme of the compartmentalized self was one that carried on in her later-made artwork.

 Khosravi earned a BFA degree (2006) in graphic design from Islamic Azad University; an MFA degree (2009) in illustration from the University of Tehran; and a MFA degree (2018) in painting from Rhode Island School of Design.

+Career

 Several years after attending the University of Tehran, Khosravi worked as a graphic designer and children's book illustrator.
 She has illustrated around 20 books.
 She was detained by the morality police in 2011.
 In 2015, she moved to the United States to finish her education.
 She attended a one-year postbaccalaureate program at Brandeis University.

-Career

 In her artwork, she juxtaposes contradictions in her images between freedom and restraints; and they often feature dream-like colorful and whimsical gardens, and something disturbing happening such as someone purposely limiting or obstructing the freedom of the female subject's bodily movement.
 She uses traditional Persian textile patterns in many of her paintings.
 Hair as a symbol has been used in many of her works; which a global audience took notice to after the Mahsa Amini protests in 2022.

+Exhibitions

 In 2019, Khosravi had her first solo exhibition in a gallery at Lyles & King in New York City.
+The exhibition featured 12 of her pieces, and was shown from October 11, 2019 to November 24, 2019.

-In April to September 2022, she held her first solo museum exhibition at the Currier Museum of Art in Manchester, New Hampshire.
-Other notable exhibitions include Rachel Uffner gallery (2021) in New York City; Rockefeller Center (2022); Kavi Gupta Gallery (2022) in Chicago; and Stems Gallery (2022) in Belgium.
+In 2022, she held her first solo museum exhibition at the Currier Museum of Art in Manchester, New Hampshire.
+The exhibition was shown from April 14, 2022 to September 5, 2022 and featured over 20 works made in the years leading up to the exhibition.
+The exhibition was curated by the assistant curator at The Currier, Samantha Cataldo.